jensv/2018-08-27-llnl_pandas/_episodes/06-libraries.md

 ~~~
 {: .output}

-*   Have to refer to each item with the module's name.
+Have to refer to each item with the module's name.
     *   `math.cos(pi)` won't work: the reference to `pi`
         doesn't somehow "inherit" the function's reference to `math`.

-## Use `help` to learn about the contents of a library module.
+## Use introspection to learn about the contents of a library.

 *   Works just like help for a function.